sdake/dotfiles/README.md

 # dotfiles

-sdake dotfiles: Steve Dake's TUI interface..
-Sourced from many places. uch of this tuned from man pages.
+My personal TUI dotfiles, including raycast.
+Sourced from many places.
+Most of this was hand-generated though, from man pages.